gcapes/git-course/_episodes/07-undoing.md

 our file to the most recent version we committed to the repository by using:

 ```
-$ gedit journal.txt		# Make some small edits to the file
+$ gedit journal.md		# Make some small edits to the file
-$ git checkout journal.txt	# Discard edits we just made
+$ git checkout journal.md	# Discard edits we just made
 ```
 {: .bash}